jhipster/jhipster-guides/guides/07_testing_your_application.md

 Integration tests are done with the Spring Test Context framework, and are located in the folder `src/test/java`.
 JHipster will launch a specific Spring test context, which will be re-used along all tests, as:

 *   Your Spring beans should be stateless and thread-safe, and thus can be re-used across your different tests suites.
-*   Launching just one Spring context for all the tests if a lot faster than launching a new Spring context for each test.
+*   Launching just one Spring context for all the tests is a lot faster than launching a new Spring context for each test.

 This Spring test context will use a specific test database for the execution of the tests: